 Lectures usually involve the lecturer speaking from the front, although some will be more interactive than others.
 The scale varies hugely depending on how many people are taking a paper (module); the number of students ranges from single figures up to several hundred.
 Lectures may take place in a traditional lecture theatre, with seats facing forward, or in a more relaxed seminar-style environment, seated around a table.
 Lectures can also take place online.
 A single lecture lasts for just under an hour.

-Some lecturers provide a detailed handout of what they are going to say so that you can annotate in the margins, others will be recorded so you can listen again, while some may simply be a long talk with no teaching aids.
 Whatever the case, you'll need to become proficient in taking notes from a lecture.
 If you haven't been provided with a detailed handout, don't feel that you have to be good at writing everything down quickly.
 Quite the opposite, in many subjects you need to train yourself to be able to listen and just write down the most important points to help jog your memory when researching further.
 In these subjects, it is a good idea to get down dates, names, technical information, or further reading.
 In other subjects you might be required to copy down a worked example.
 In this case you'll need to practise being precise.
 The purpose of a lecture is to help you when working on problems or writing essays and you'll soon learn how much information you need to write down to help you with these tasks.

 Look at the Note making page of the Skills section to find out more.